RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK815/Quickstart/README.md

 #### Open Source Directory

 The RAK815 WisTrio LPWAN Tracker is an open source hardware where users can get all the information about the product.
-It includes schematic diagrams, program codes and other references which could be helpful in building your RAK815 projects.
+It includes schematic diagrams, program codes and other references which could help build your RAK815 projects.

 This open source project is based on the official code LoRaWAN 1.0.2 and Nordic nRF5 SDK 14.0.0, modified to support IAR8.11 and Keil5 Compiler.